Subscribe to stay on top of our latest content!

-This relies on tracking numbers to see how well an agent or your team is performing – in terms of how many customers and how much sales revenue they’re helping to bring into your business.
+Call centre management relies on tracking numbers to see how well your team is performing – in terms of how many customers and how much sales revenue they’re helping to bring into your business.
 Different factors to track include:

 - Number of leads – How many leads are agents handling simultaneously or following up in a single shift?

 - Number of sales – How many leads are they helping to turn into sales during a shift?